fighting off the TZ disaster

-As for Sir Jackson, he implicitly continued his fascination with Crazy Canucks when he teamed up again with Holm, Lee, Lesnie, McKellen, Serkis, Shore, Taylor, Walsh, Weaving, Wood and Cate Blanchett-who played Galadriel in THE LORD OF THE RINGS-to take on yet another twilit blockbuster beast and another odd bachelor in his next allegorical and CGI enhanced artbuster, THE HOBBIT: AN UNEXPECTED JOURNEY (2012), inspired by The Hobbit.
+As for Sir Jackson, he implicitly continued his fascination with Crazy Canucks when he teamed up again with Holm, Lee, Lesnie, McKellen, Serkis, Shore, Taylor, Walsh, Weaving, Wood and Cate Blanchett-who played Galadriel in THE LORD OF THE RINGS-and fall down the hobbit hole again to take on yet another twilit blockbuster beast and another odd bachelor in his next allegorical and CGI enhanced artbuster, THE HOBBIT: AN UNEXPECTED JOURNEY (2012), inspired by The Hobbit.

 ‘You’ve got the wrong Hobbit!’